 Prices can vary significantly depending on a number of factors.
-Each procedure is tailored to a patient’s individual wants and needs and has the opportunity to identify what they would like their procedure to include or exclude.
+Each procedure is tailored to a patient’s individual wants and needs, and patients have the opportunity to identify what they would like their procedure to include or exclude.

-During the initial consultation with a surgeon, a patient can inform the surgeon of what they hope to achieve from the surgery before the surgeon will make suggestions on how best to achieve those goals.
+During the initial consultation with a surgeon, a patient can inform the surgeon of what they hope to achieve from the surgery before the surgeon makes suggestions on how best to achieve those goals.
 Some of the variables which may affect the cost of the procedure include:

 - Surgeon experience and anaesthetist experience

 - The complexity of the individual procedure (for example, how many areas are being treated)